AlderHey-Data-Science/Forecasting/SK-Time/Ensemble/README_SK.md

-## Using Ensmebling Forecaster for sktime library.
+## Using Ensembling Forecaster from sktime library.